Orbifold Chern classes inequalities and applications: Introduction

-Recent works of Campana and P{\u a}un (\cite{CP13}, \cite{CP16}) have generalized some parts of Miyaoka's results, showing in particular that if $X$ is a smooth projective variety with $K_X$ pseudoeffective, then $\Omega_X$ is semipositive with respect to any \emph{movable} class $\alpha \in \Mov_1(X)$.
+Recent works of Campana and P{\u a}un (\cite{CP13}, \cite{CP16}) have generalized some parts of Miyaoka's results, showing in particular that if $X$ is a smooth projective variety with $K_X$ pseudoeffective, then $\Omega^1_X$ is semipositive with respect to any \emph{movable} class $\alpha \in \overline\Mov_1(X)$ (see Definition~\ref{def:MOVE}).

-Our first result is a natural generalization of the above mentioned inequality to the setting of pairs with movable log-canonical divisor. \begin{theorem} Let $X$ be a normal projective threefold that is smooth in codimension two and $D$ a reduced effective divisor such that $(X,D)$ has only isolated lc singularities.
-If $(K_X+D)\in \Mov^1(X)_{\bQ}$, then for any ample divisor $A$, the inequality holds.
+Our first result is a natural generalization of the inequality (\ref{eq:MiyChern}) to the setting of pairs with movable log-canonical divisors. \begin{theorem} Let $X$ be a normal projective threefold that is smooth in codimension two and $D$ a reduced effective divisor such that $(X,D)$ has only isolated lc singularities.
+If $(K_X+D)\in \overline\Mov^1(X)$, then for any ample divisor $A$, the inequality holds.

 \end{theorem}